KillrVideo/killrvideo-nodejs/README.md

 ## Running Locally using Docker

-Development should be pretty straight-forward if you are familiar with docker and docker-compose
+Running should be pretty straight-forward if you are familiar with docker and docker-compose

 ```
 > docker-compose pull